 OAuth is not authentication.
 It’s an authorization protocol, or, better yet, a delegation protocol.
-It’s for this reason that authentication protocols such as OpenID Connect exist and legacy protocols such as SAML use extension grants to link authentication and delegation.
+It’s for this reason that identity protocols such as OpenID Connect exist and legacy protocols such as SAML use extension grants to link authentication and delegation.

 There are articles on this subject already, but I still regularly see some confusion as to the reasons why on the internet and with new clients.
 So in this article, I’m going to discuss the key reasons why OAuth on its own does not provide client applications (relying parties) with user authentication.